 Many foreign job seekers are highly qualified and usually have related work experience.
 Therefore, local statistics showed that there is a significant demand for hiring experienced foreign professionals within both international companies and even local Chinese operations.

 Expatriates who are bilingual, with experience of working both overseas and in China, are often considered for many top-level management positions.
 If an expatriate can reach a certain level of Mandarin Chinese – spoken and read, then employers tend to pay them more than those without Chinese language skills.

 Hiring Expatriate Employees In China

 According to labor law in China, most foreign employers hiring expatriate employees need to make sure that the foreigner has a valid working permit, employment permission document, and lastly a residence permit.
-Please note that the employer needs to apply to local labor government authority for employment permission for the expatriate before hiring the expatriate employee.
-In order to obtain a residence permit, the expatriate employee should apply in person within 30 days to local Public Security Bureau after obtaining the employment permission and the working permit.
+Please note that the employer is required to apply to the local labor government authority for employment permission for the expatriate before hiring the expatriate employee.
+In order to obtain a residence permit, the expatriate employee should apply in person within 30 days to the local Public Security Bureau after obtaining the employment permission and the working permit.
 It is wise to get professional advice from a tax or legal expert if you are going to be employing expats in China.

 Expatriates with valid work permits can usually open local Chinese bank accounts.

 International Health Insurance Is Critical For Expatriate Employees Working In China

 The cost of medical treatment at private medical facilities in China is quite expensive.
 Many foreign companies in China offer local healthcare packages to expatriate employees, which may include some healthcare benefits.
 However, these local plans are usually very basic and are not suitable for most expatriates who probably want to be covered internationally, not just in China.
 For example, a local healthcare plan does not include emergency evacuation and repatriation – expatriates will need it in the event of a medical emergency.